Newton's cannonball: Theory

-In this experiment from his book (pp. 5–8), Newton visualizes a stone being projected from the top of a high mountain, and "that there is no air about the earth, or at least that it is endowed with little or no power of resisting".
+In this experiment described near the start of his De mundi systemate, Newton visualizes a stone being projected from the top of a high mountain, and "that there is no air about the earth, or at least that it is endowed with little or no power of resisting".

 As a gravitational force acts on the projectile, it will follow a different path depending on its initial velocity.

 If the speed is low, it will simply fall back on Earth.

 If the speed is the orbital speed at that altitude, it will go on circling around the Earth along a fixed circular orbit "and return to the mountain from which it was projected".

 If the speed is higher than the orbital velocity, but not high enough to leave Earth altogether (lower than the escape velocity), it will continue revolving around Earth along an elliptical orbit.

 If the speed is very high, it will leave Earth in a parabolic (at exactly escape velocity) or hyperbolic trajectory.